Arun Shourie: Journalism

 In 1975, during The Emergency imposed by then prime minister, Indira Gandhi, Shourie began writing for the Indian Express in opposition to what he saw as an attack on civil liberties.
 The newspaper, owned by Ramnath Goenka, was a focal point for the government's efforts at censorship.
-He became a fellow of the Indian Council of Social Science Research in 1976.
+He became a fellow of the Indian Council of Social Science Research (ICSSR) in 1976-78.
 In January 1979, Goenka appointed Shourie as executive editor of the newspaper, giving him a carte blanche to do with it as he saw fit.
-He developed a reputation as an intelligent, fearless writer and editor who campaigned for freedom of the press, exposed corruption and defended civil liberties such that, in the words of Martha Nussbaum, "his dedication to the truth has won admiration throughout the political spectrum".
+He developed a reputation as an intelligent, fearless writer and editor who campaigned for freedom of the press, exposed corruption and defended civil liberties.
+Most notably, in 1982, his anti-corruption exposé campaign and reportage led to the resignation of A. R. Antulay, Chief Minister of Maharashtra.
+When President R. Venkatraman tried to protect Indira Gandhi saying the she was unaware of the trust Indira Gandhi Pratibha Pratishthan, used to collect bribes up to Rs 5 crores in the case, he famously published a photo of Indira Gandhi signing the trust papers in the Indian Express, with headline: You are a liar, Mr Venkatraman.

-Shourie has been called a "veteran journalist".
+Influenced by Gandhian ideals, Shourie has been called a "veteran journalist".
 Shourie was a winner of the Ramon Magsaysay Award in 1982, in the Journalism, Literature and Creative Communication Arts category as "a concerned citizen employing his pen as an effective adversary of corruption, inequality and injustice."
 In 2000, he was named as one of the International Press Institute's World Press Freedom Heroes.
 He has also been named International Editor of the Year Award and was awarded The Freedom to Publish Award.